Augusta

 AreaSearch analysis reveals Augusta significantly outperforming the majority of regions assessed nationwide

 Augusta has a skilled workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate is 2.1%, with an estimated employment growth of 5.7% over the past year as of June 2025.
+Its unemployment rate was 2.1% as of June 2025.

-In this month, 4,137 residents are employed while the unemployment rate is 1.0% lower than Rest of WA's rate of 3.2%.
-Workforce participation in Augusta is at the same level as Rest of WA's 59.4%.
-Key industries for employment among residents include agriculture, forestry & fishing, accommodation & food, and construction.
-Agriculture, forestry & fishing shows particularly strong specialization with an employment share 1.5 times higher than the regional level.
+Over the past year, employment grew by an estimated 5.7%.
+In June 2025, 4,137 residents were employed, with an unemployment rate of 1.0% below Rest of WA's rate of 3.2%, and workforce participation at 59.4%.
+Key industries for Augusta residents are agriculture, forestry & fishing, accommodation & food, and construction.
+Agriculture, forestry & fishing shows strong specialization, with an employment share 1.5 times the regional level.

-Mining has limited presence in Augusta with only 7.0% of employment compared to 11.7% regionally.
+Mining has a limited presence, with 7.0% employment compared to 11.7% regionally.
 Employment opportunities locally appear limited based on Census working population vs resident population comparison.
-Over the 12 months to June 2025, employment increased by 5.7% while labour force grew by 5.4%, reducing the unemployment rate by 0.3 percentage points.
-In contrast, Rest of WA saw employment rise by 1.1%, labour force grow by 0.5%, and unemployment fall by 0.6 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 indicate potential future demand within Augusta.
-These projections suggest national employment will expand by 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
-Applying these projections to Augusta's employment mix suggests local growth of approximately 5.1%% over five years and 11.4% over ten years.
+Over the 12 months to June 2025, employment in Augusta increased by 5.7%, while labour force grew by 5.4%, causing a fall in unemployment rate of 0.3 percentage points.
+This contrasts with Rest of WA, where employment rose by 1.1%, labour force grew by 0.5%, and unemployment fell by 0.6 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Augusta's employment mix suggests local growth of approximately 5.1% over five years and 11.4% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment